Introducing 4D Geometric Shell Shaping for Mitigating Nonlinear Interference Noise: Introduction

 Another way of simplifying the design is reducing the \DOFs within the optimization problem.
 This reduction in \DOFs is generally achieved by imposing constraints which exploit existing regularities (e.g., symmetries), as used in \cite{Qu2018,Chen2021}.
 However, these works target the \abb{AWGN} channel for constellation design, which potentially impacts performance negatively when applied to a nonlinear fiber communication system.

-In this paper, a novel framework is introduced for geometrically optimizing 4D constellations for \abb{SMD} and \abb{BMD} for the nonlinear fiber channel by using shell constraints together with symmetry constraints.
-This approach, denoted as 4D \abb{GSS}, provides a well-structured constellation, reduces optimization complexity, and leads to negligible performance degradation, all while providing increased nonlinear tolerance.
+In this paper, a novel framework is introduced for geometrically optimizing 4D constellations for the nonlinear fiber channel by using shell constraints together with symmetry constraints.
+This framework is applied to both \abb{SMD} and \abb{BMD} systems \cite{Fehenberger2016}.
+This approach, denoted as 4D \abb{GSS}, provides well-structured constellations, reduces optimization complexity, and leads to negligible performance degradation, all while providing increased nonlinear tolerance associated with multidimensional \abb{GS} optimization.
 4D-\abb{GSS} is studied for a \abb{SE} of 8 bits/4D-sym such that the proposed format can find application to the 400ZR system \cite{OIF-400ZR} (or the 800ZR system under preparation), which uses PM-16QAM for transmission.
 To the best of our knowledge, 4D geometrically-shaped constellations with the same \abb{SE} as PM-16QAM specifically designed for nonlinear fiber transmission and using \abb{BMD} do not exist in the literature.
 This is most likely because PM-16QAM with the \abb{BRGC} is very competitive already in terms of \abbpl{AIR} with \abb{BMD}.
 Nevertheless, our optimized format demonstrate increased nonlinear tolerance, and in this challenging scenario, small reach increases against PM-16QAM and probabilistically shaped PM-16QAM are also reported.

 The paper is organized as follows.
 In \cref{sec:4D-GSS} the design of the \abb{GSS} modulation format is explained. \cref{sec:sys_setup_optim} explains the system setup and optimization.
 Results are discussed in \cref{sec:results} and conclusions are drawn in \cref{sec:conclusions}.